-The 2014 financial statements of the Fund have been prepared by management of bcIMC and approved by the Chief Investment Officer/Chief Executive Officer.
+The 2015 financial statements of the Fund have been prepared by management of bcIMC and approved by the Chief Investment Officer/Chief Executive Officer.
 The financial statements have been prepared in accordance with International Financial Reporting Standards.
-The significant accounting policies used in the preparation of these statements are disclosed in note 3 to the financial statements.
+The significant accounting policies used in the preparation of these statements are disclosed in notes 2 and 3 to the financial statements.
 The statements include certain amounts that are based on management's judgment and best estimates.

 bcIMC's Board has established an Audit Committee.
-The Committee's mandate includes making recommendations on the appointment of the external auditor for the Fund, reviewing the external audit plan; reviewing bcIMC's Service Organization Controls Report for the Investment System of British Columbia Investment Management Corporation, and receiving the annual audited financial statements of the Realpool Global Fund.
+The Committee's mandate includes making recommendations on the appointment of the external auditor for the Fund, reviewing the external audit plan; reviewing bcIMC's Service Organization Controls Report for the Investment System of British Columbia Investment Management Corporation, and reviewing the annual audited financial statements of the Realpool Global Fund.
 The Committee reviews the recommendations of the internal auditors with respect to internal controls and the responses of management to those recommendations, and also meets with management and the internal auditors to review annual audit plans.

-bcIMC maintains systems of internal control and supporting processes to provide reasonable assurance that assets are safeguarded; that transactions are appropriately authorized and recorded; and that there are no material misstatements in the financial statements. bcIMC's internal control framework includes: a strong corporate governance structure; a code of conduct that includes conflict of interest guidelines; an organizational structure that provides for appropriate segregation of duties and accountability for performance; an enterprise-wide risk management framework that identifies, monitors and reports on key risks; and Board-approved Pooled Investment Portfolio Policies and client-approved investment mandates. bcIMC's system of internal control is supported by external auditors who review and evaluate internal controls and report directly to the Audit Committee.
+bcIMC maintains systems of internal control and supporting processes to provide reasonable assurance that assets are safeguarded; that transactions are appropriately authorized and recorded; and that there are no material misstatements in the financial statements. bcIMC's internal control framework includes: a strong corporate governance structure; a code of conduct that includes conflict of interest guidelines; an organizational structure that provides for appropriate segregation of duties and accountability for performance; an enterprise-wide risk management framework that identifies, monitors and reports on key risks; and Board-approved Pooled Investment Portfolio Policies and client-approved investment mandates. bcIMC's systems of internal control is supported by external auditors who review and evaluate internal controls and report directly to the Audit Committee.

 The Fund's external auditors, Ernst & Young LLP ["EY"], have full and unrestricted access to the Audit Committee and bcIMC management.
 EY discusses with management and the Committee the results of their audit of the Fund's financial statements and related findings with respect to such audit.
-The Fund is audited by EY in accordance with Canadian generally accepted auditing standards.
+The Fund's financial statements are audited by EY in accordance with Canadian generally accepted auditing standards.
 EY has performed such tests and other procedures as they considered necessary to express an opinion on the Fund's financial statements.

+[S] Gordon J. Fyfe

-[s] Gordon Fyfe Gordon Fyfe Chief Executive Officer/Chief Investment Officer [s] David Woodward
+Gordon J. Fyfe Chief Executive Officer/Chief Investment Officer [S] Gordon Cummings

-David Woodward Senior Vice President, Finance
+Gordon Cummings Acting Senior Vice President, Finance

-Victoria, British Columbia June 25, 2015
+Victoria, British Columbia June 23, 2016